shanep/cs208-p3-starter/README.md

 In the startAnimation() function you will need to stop any previous timers that were set so make sure and save the return value from setInterval().
-After the if statement in startAnimation() that stops the timer (if necessary), start a new timer that calls moveImage(clickX, clickY) every 10 milliseconds.
+After the if statement in startAnimation() that stops the timer (if necessary), start a new timer that calls moveImage(x, y) every 10 milliseconds.
 Save the timer ID in a global variable.

 Finally, Add an if statement in moveImage() that stops the timer when the image